MatinDeWet/Pager/README.md

 Pager was designed to make it easy to paginate data in .NET applications making use of Entity Framework Core.
 It is a simple library that can be used to paginate any collection of data.
 It is designed to be easy to use and easy to extend.

 ## Usage
-To use Pager, you need to call the `Paginate` extension method on an `IQueryable<T>` object, you need to supply the method with a `PageableRequest` and `cancelation token`.
+To use Pager, you need to call the `Paginate` extension method on an `IQueryable<T>` object, you need to supply the method with a `PageableRequest` and `cancellation token`.
 This will return a `PagedResult<T>` object that contains the paginated data.

 ```C#
     var request = new PageableRequest